zaritskylab/DISCOVER/README.md

 * To train the classifier with celebA data:  use 'GENDER_CLF_TRAINING.ipynb'.
 Update 'data_path' prefix.
 Run notebook.
 * To train DISCOVER with trained classifier: use 'GENDER_DISCOVER_TRAINING.ipynb'.
 Update 'data_path' prefix and update 'GENDER_CLF_SAVED_MODEL.h5' saved model.
 Run notebook.
 * To analyze and interpret results:          use 'GENDER_ANALYSIS.ipynb'. update 'data_path' prefix and GENDER_CLF_SAVED_MODEL.h5 and 'GENDER_DISCOVER_SAVED_MODELS'.
 Run notebook.
+* For custom classifier:  update the inner layers names of the classifier in the notebooks of 'DISCOVER' and 'ANALYSIS'
 ## Licence

 This work is released under the MIT licence.